casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    can be written into the MODEL column of the output MS, using the parameter *writemodel*.

-   The fitting method and polynomial order are selected via the parameters *fitmethod* and *fitorder*.
+   The fitting method and polynomial order are chosen via the parameters *fitmethod* and *fitorder*.
 The line-free channels are given in the *fitspw* parameter.
 In it simplest form, it is a line-free channel specification string that applies to all